dotnet/designs/accepted/2020/mono-convergence/globalization-support-in-.net5.md

 ## .NET Globalization Invariant Mode
 There is already support for the globalization [invariant mode](https://github.com/dotnet/runtime/blob/master/docs/design/features/globalization-invariant-mode.md) since .NET Core 2.0.
 This will be the most size effective globalization mode for .NET5 which can be set by the developers.
 We are going to use existing logic and tweak it where necessary to allow IL Linker to remove any globalization code from the final app when running in invariant mode.

+### Enhanced Invariant Mode
+In order to cast a wider net for applications that can use invariant mode, we will incorporate the simple ICU casing tables into dotnet/runtime.
+This allows us to move beyond ASCII when it comes to casing comparisons at a very small (3Kb) size cost.

+See the enhanced invariant mode [https://github.com/dotnet/runtime/issues/30960](proposal) for more detail.

 ## Size Sensitive Platforms
 Existing Xamarin platforms allow customers to choose which set of collation data they would like to add to their apps if any.
 This still makes sense for .NET5 as on some of the platform ICU dependency is not available from the system and we’ll need to bundle it to the final app.
 We could make this available to everyone but it’s most likely we will focus only on platforms which are size sensitive in .NET5 time frame.